udaysinh-git/minimal-portfolio/README.md

 - [Customization](#customization) - Make it yours (but probably don't make it worse)
 - [Deployment](#deployment) - How to share your brilliance with the world
 - [Netlify Functions](#netlify-functions) - Magic serverless stuff for the modern developer who's too cool for servers
+- [Comments System](#comments-system) - Because every blog needs a place for people to share their hot takes

 ## 🚀 Setup